sirtimbly/frets/docs/guide/README.md

 ## App.ts

-Setup some important things need to be set up in the main typescript file.
+Some important things need to be set up in the main typescript file.

-It needs a class defined for your data model.
+First, we need a class defined for your data model.
+A plain old object and interface type will work too, but you will have to include some boilerplate properties for the internal registries.

 ```ts
 import {PropsWithFields, ActionsWithFields, FRETS} from 'frets';